railsmechanic/bankster/README.md

   end
   ```

-  2. Run `mix deps.get` fetch the package from hex
+  2. Run `mix deps.get` to fetch the package from hex

 ## Usage